- March 11, 2019

-- Category: BLOG, Uncategorized
+- Category: All, BLOG

 I wrote this article after the suicides of Kate Spade and Anthony Bourdain, which happened very close to each other in June 2018.
 After reading the sad news about the suicide of the Olympic cyclist Kelly Catlin, I wanted to repost it again.
 The World Health Organization (WHO) reports that every 40 seconds a person dies due to suicide.
 Death by suicide is epidemic and it is important to talk about it and to look for help when it is needed.